vmware/vic-product/docs/user_doc/vic_vsphere_admin/bridge_network.md

 **IMPORTANT**

-- Do not specify the same interface as the bridge network for multiple VCHs.
+- You must create a dedicated vSphere port group, or an NSX Datacenter for vSphere logical switch, or an NSX-T Data Center logical switch for the bridge network for every VCH.
+Do not specify the same interface as the bridge network for multiple VCHs.
 Sharing an interface between VCHs might result in multiple container VMs being assigned the same IP address.
 - Do not use the bridge network interface as the target for any of the other VCH networking options.
-- Do not use the bridge network for any other VM workloads.
+- Do not use the bridge network interface for any other VM workloads.

 #### Create VCH Wizard